salesforcecli/plugin-devops-center/messages/commonFlags.md

 # errors.NoDefaultDoceEnv

-The first time you run any DevOps Center CLI command, you must specify the DevOps Center org username by indicating the --devops-center-username flag on the command line or by setting the target-devops-center configuration variable.
+Before you run any DevOps Center CLI commands, you must first authorize the org in which DevOps Center is installed.
+Then when you run a command, you must specify the DevOps Center org username by indicating the --devops-center-username flag on the command line or by setting the target-devops-center configuration variable.